-As members of the Creswell School Community, you deserve first-rate service.
-Communication between home and school is an important piece of maintaining that service.
+We are excited that you have chosen Creswell Middle School for your student!
 This handbook was developed to provide information to help you in understanding the expectations and procedures necessary to have a successful experience at Creswell Middle School.

-It is recommended that parents/guardians and students review this handbook together as a family, become familiar with it, and keep it as a resource to answer questions you may have during the year.
-Because of COVID-19 and the ever changing rules/guidelines from ODE, please expect additional information to be made available in the "Ready Schools Safe Learners" handbook that is posted on the website.
-Throughout the year, this will be updated.
+It is recommended that parents/guardians and students review this handbook together as a family, and use it as a resource to answer questions you may have during the school year.
+As you may expect, sometimes changes are made during the school year based on need, so please expect additional information to be made available throughout the school year as necessary.
+Administration reserves the right to make changes to this handbook during the school year.

-Additional information will be sent out periodically throughout the year, so please make sure that your current email and phone number are correct in Home Access.
-If they are not, please contact the CMS office to update.
-We encourage you to check your student's behavior, grades, and attendance information at least once a week in Home Access.
+It is recommended that you visit our school's website and check Parent Square regularly to stay up-to-date on school information.
+In addition, please make sure that your current email and phone number are correct in Home Access.
+We encourage you to check your student's behavior, grades, and attendance information at least once a week in Home Access during the school year.
 If you have any questions, the best way to contact your student's teachers is via email.
 Current staff names and emails are posted on our school website.

-The 2022-2023 school year will be an exciting year for our TIGER students.
+The 2023-2024 school year will be an exciting year for our Tigers!
 School hours for students on "Regular Days" (M, T, Th, F) are 8:20 AM- 3:20 PM.
 School hours for students on "Short Days" (W) are 8:20 AM- 1:50 PM.
+We do NOT have supervision until 8:00 AM, so please do not drop-off or send your student to campus early.
+At the end of the school day we have supervision for ten minutes only, so please have your student leave campus when school gets out and go home to a supervised area.

-If your student needs extra help on assignments, or needs to retake tests, we encourage them to attend "Lunch Study Table" during the school day, or After School Homework Help on Wednesdays from 2:00 PM-3:00 PM in the CMS Library.
+If your student needs extra help on assignments, or needs to retake tests, we encourage them to attend "Lunch Study Table" during the school day, attend "After School Homework Help on Wednesdays from 2:00-3:00 PM, or reach out to their teacher about additional options for help.
 Let's Make it a Great Year.
 Go Tigers!